 One-time Exception for Customers with Recently Published Phase II Study Results

-Interconnection Customers in Queue Cluster 7 and beyond whose Phase II Interconnection Study reports identify a Network Upgrade required for the project that is beyond the 7-year threshold are exempt from the commercial viability criteria provided that they modify their project dates, including the Commercial Operation Date within six (6) months of the CAISO’s publishing the Phase II Interconnection Study report.
-Such change should be enacted by the Interconnection Customer providing a MMA in accordance with Section 6 of this BPM.
+Interconnection Customers in Queue Cluster 7 and beyond whose Phase II Interconnection Study reports identify a Network Upgrade required for the project that is beyond the 7-year threshold are exempt from the commercial viability criteria provided that they modify their project dates, including the COD within six (6) months of the CAISO’s publishing the Phase II Interconnection Study report.
+Such change should be enacted by the Interconnection Customer providing an MMA in accordance with Section 6 of this BPM.
 This exemption is inapplicable to report addenda or revisions required by a request from an Interconnection Customer to modify its project for any reason.
-In other words, if, at the time the Phase II study results are published, the earliest achievable In-Service and Commercial Operation dates for the project are beyond 7 years, the Generating Facility will not be subject to the commercial viability criteria if they request to extend the project milestones to the earliest achievable In-Service Date and Commercial Operation Date.
+In other words, if, at the time the Phase II study results are published, the earliest achievable In-Service and CODs for the project are beyond 7 years, the Generating Facility will not be subject to the commercial viability criteria if they request to extend the project milestones to the earliest achievable In-Service Date and COD.

-If the Interconnection Customer desires In-Service and Commercial Operation Dates beyond these earliest-achievable dates, such a request will be subject to the commercial viability criteria.
+If the Interconnection Customer desires In-Service and CODs beyond these earliest-achievable dates, such a request will be subject to the commercial viability criteria.

 Examples of Time in Queue